gsmark36/gsmark36.github.io/docs/index.md

 Here is a blockquote

-> To a great mind.
-Do you remember everything happened in the past years.
-You never know the top till you get so low.Nothing is true, everything is permitted.
+> Do you remember everything happened in the past?
+You never know the result till you witness the end.
+Nothing is true, everything is permitted.
 > Get ready now.
-> by somebody
+> by nobody

 ## References

-* Foo Bar: Head of Department, Placeholder Names, Lorem
+* Example 1: Head of Department, Placeholder Names, Somewhere
-* John Doe: Associate Professor, Department of Computer Science, Ipsum
+* Example 2: Role, Department of Something, Somewhere